 I don’t believe there is a ‘single’ best Contract for difference (CFD) broker or CFD account, that would meet every trader’s needs.
 Same as there is no single CFD trading platform, indicator or trading strategy that is best for everyone, nor is there simply one best CFD provider suited to all online traders.
 Trading CFDs is a very personal endeavour, with differing available capital, risk tolerance, trading strategy, trading platform and CFD account requirements.
-It can also be difficult for traders to know who are the truly reputable CFD brokers in Australia.
+It can also be difficult for traders to easily find average spreads data for CFD brokers in Australia.

 Below are trading account comparisons for the cheapest online CFD trading, Direct Market Access (DMA CFDs) providers, and largest product range CFD brokers.
 For traders looking for forex cfd brokers, the providers listed below all offer Forex CFDs, in addition to contracts for difference on world indices, international and ASX stocks, commodities and much more.